jeeva-teena/dbi-360/content/pages/nexus.md

         link: 'https://nexus-data.io/'
     image:
       src: /uploads/sds-Logistics-1.png
+    bgimg:
+      src: /uploads/shopassistant-sep4.svg
+      backgroundSize: contain
+      backgroundPosition: bottom center
+      backgroundRepeat: no-repeat
     _template: hero
-  - body: >
+  - body: |
-      # NEXUS FOR FINANCE
+      #

-      Collect extensive knowledge from the financial reports of your competitors!
     alignment: center
     _template: content
-  - tagline: ''
-    headline: How NEXUS Works For Finance?
+  - tagline: How NEXUS Works For Finance?
+    headline: NEXUS FOR FINANCE
     text: >
+      ### Collect extensive knowledge from the financial reports of your
+      competitors!

       ### Maximize your profit by learning the financial strategies of your
       rivals!